 The best clips from last week's episodes

 That's all for last week!
 What was your favorite moment that you'd like to watch on repeat?
-Do you prefer the tales that are taking a lighter or dark direction?
-What's your favorite immune cell?
+What show has sunk its claws in you now that we’re halfway through the season?
+Badminton or volleyball?!
 Let us know in the comments below!

 Peter Fobian is an Associate Features Editor for Crunchyroll, author of Monthly Mangaka Spotlight, writer for Anime Academy, and contributor at Anime Feminist.
 You can follow him on Twitter @PeterFobian.